twisted-pear/mcfd/README.md

 Compilation
 -----------

 I only tested mcfd on Linux and with GCC.
-You'll also need cmake 2.8 or later.
+You'll also need cmake 2.8 or later and libseccomp.
 To compile it just run `make`.
 If everything goes well you'll find the mcfd binary under `build/mcfd`.

 Usage
 -----